vgandhi13/XV6-Riscv-CFS/README.md

 `insertProcess(struct redblackTree* tree, struct proc* p)`

-Inserts a new process `p` into a red-black tree (`tree`) used for process scheduling in the xv6 operating system.

 1. `acquire(&tree->lock)`: Acquires the lock for the RB tree.
 2. `tree->root = treenode_insertion(tree->root, p)`: Inserts the process node while maintaining RB tree rules.